catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 ## ToDos/bugs:
 -+ small feature: when opening MainDB and detecting directory check runs, if next directory exists (give a change to empty the db then if possible)
--+ small improv: add the proper lasconvdate in the db [ ]make sure its read only once when imported and not anzmore in the duplication management section -+ vs blue maybe also yes blue (blu happens also when small 1bite amybe 2 diff in filesize [ ] feat:		 Alternate No for duplicates logic
+-+ small improv: add the proper lasconvdate in the db [ ]make sure its read only once when imported and not anymore in the duplication management section -+ vs blue maybe also yes blue (blu happens also when small 1bite amybe 2 diff in filesize [ ] feat:		 Alternate No for duplicates logic
 [ ] feat:		 Include Standardization names into duplication checks